dfinity/motoko/design/Memory.md

 Hypervisor provides memory to Wasm engine, detects dirty pages; could be memory-mapped files.

    Pros:
-   1. agnostic of language and data graph
+   1. agnostic to language and data graph
    2. fast when mutation patterns have good locality
+   3. can potentially offload much of the implementation to existing hardware/OS/library mechanisms

    Cons:
-   1. bad interaction with language-internal GC (mutates large portions of the memory)
+   1. bad interaction with language-internal GC (mutates large portions of the memory at once)
-   2. does not extend to Tables (contains position-dependent physical pointers)
+   2. does not extend to tables (contain position-dependent physical pointers)
-   3. no obvious migration path to Wasm GC heap
+   3. no obvious migration path to Wasm GC
-   4. high dependency on VM specifics (and internals?)
+   4. dependent on VM specifics (and internals?)

 #### *Selectable* implementation of persistence